How Much Does Installing a New Radiator Cost?

 It could cost you about £70 to £100 to have a carbon monoxide leak repaired - although the cost may run into a total of several hundred pounds or more depending on the severity and scale of the problem.

 Carbon monoxide leaks can be very dangerous and kill around 25 to 50 people in the UK each year.

 Radiator Cold at Bottom or Top Repair

-A radiator can develop cold spots near the top or bottom due to sludge and particles of limescale and rust.
+A radiator can develop cold spots near the top or bottom due to sludge, particles of limescale, or rust.
 A radiator should be bled out in order to fix this problem.

 The radiator should be turned off, sheets placed beneath it and the valves turned off.
 Next, the bleed valve should be opened to drain the radiator.